cure53/jPurify/README.md

 ## What does it do?

 jPurify, once included, simply overwrites some security-critical jQuery methods and adds proper HTML sanitation.
-Let's have a look at an example to clarify:
+Let's have a look at an example to clarify ([here's a small live-demo](http://cure53.de/jpurify/#%3Cimg%20src=x%20onerror=alert%281%29%3E)):

 ```html
 <html>